Skip to yearly menu bar Skip to main content

 Abstract:

 Recent work on pruning large language models (LLMs) has shown that one can eliminate a large number of parameters without compromising performance, making pruning a promising strategy to reduce LLM model size.
-Existing LLM pruning strategies typically assign uniform pruning ratios across layers, limiting overall pruning ability; and recent work on layerwise pruning of LLMs is based on heuristics that can easily lead to suboptimal performance.
-In this paper, we leverage Heavy-Tailed Self-Regularization (HT-SR) Theory, in particular the \emph{shape} of empirical spectral densities (ESDs), to design improved layerwise pruning ratios for LLMs.
-Our analysis reveals a wide variability in how well-trained, and thus relatedly how prunable, are different layers of an LLM.
+Existing LLM pruning strategies typically assign uniform pruning ratios across layers, limiting overall pruning ability; and recent work on layerwise pruning of LLMs is often based on heuristics that can easily lead to suboptimal performance.
+In this paper, we leverage Heavy-Tailed Self-Regularization (HT-SR) Theory, in particular the shape of empirical spectral densities (ESDs) of weight matrices, to design improved layerwise pruning ratios for LLMs.
+Our analysis reveals a wide variability in how well-trained, and thus relatedly how prunable, different layers of an LLM are.
 Based on this, we propose AlphaPruning, which uses shape metrics to allocate layerwise sparsity ratios in a more theoretically-principled manner.
 AlphaPruning can be used in conjunction with multiple existing LLM pruning methods.
-Our empirical results show that AlphaPruning prunes LLaMA-7B to 80% sparsity while maintaining reasonable perplexity, marking a first in the literature on LLM.
+Our empirical results show that AlphaPruning prunes LLaMA-7B to 80% sparsity while maintaining reasonable perplexity, marking a first in the literature on LLMs.

 Live content is unavailable.
 Log in and register to view live content